preetisawant/cloud-foundry/index.md

 # About {{site.data.keyword.cfee_full_notm}}
 {: #about}

+Welcome to the {{site.data.keyword.cfee_full}} service (CFEE).

-With the {{site.data.keyword.cfee_full}} (CFEE), you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
+With the {{site.data.keyword.cfee_full}} service (CFEE), you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
 Instances of the {{site.data.keyword.Bluemix_notm}} Foundry Enterprise service run within your own account in the {{site.data.keyword.Bluemix_notm}}.
 The environment is deployed on isolated hardware (Kubernetes clusters).
 You have full control over the environment, including access control, capacity management, change management, monitoring, and services.
+Furthermore, the integration into the {{site.data.keyword.Bluemix_notm}} allows developers to leverage services available in their {{site.data.keyword.Bluemix_notm}} account and use them in their CFEE environments for binding to applications deployed into those environments.

+Find out how you can [get started](https://console.bluemix.net/docs/cloud-foundry/getting-started.html#getting-started) creating and using a CFEE instance.

 {:shortdesc}

-For a successful project, take time to plan and design which resources you need and what your enterprise requirements are.
-To help you get started, consider the following questions:

-* How many, and what type of, apps are you developing?
-* Which services do the apps need to access?
-* Who collaborates in the development process and what role do they play?
-* What degree of isolation is required for each phase of the project?
-* Does your enterprise supply the infrastructure resources?
-* How does your company communicate?
-* Is there a naming standard that you can implement to clearly identify the organization and space usage?

-As part of deciding which type of cloud environment you need, plan the structure of your account, organizations, spaces, resources, and team members.

-A single {{site.data.keyword.Bluemix_notm}} account is sufficient for most organizations.
-If your organization has more than one business area, you can create a separate {{site.data.keyword.Bluemix_notm}} account for each business domain, for example, a large banking corporation might create separate accounts for the retail and commercial sectors.
+# Key elements of CFEE
+{: #key-elements}

-The following table provides a summary of some of the key elements.
+The following table provides a summary of the key elements of the {{site.data.keyword.cfee_full}} service.

 | Element   | Description |
 |-----------|---------------|